MD Program

 Hershey Curriculum

-The practice of medicine is undergoing major changes.
+The practice of medicine is constantly changing.
 Many of these changes are part of a transformation that will alter the way healthcare is organized and delivered in the future.

-The four-phase curriculum is learner-centered and has been developed to prepare you for a successful career in a more integrated healthcare system.
+The three-phase curriculum is learner-centered and has been developed to prepare students for a successful career in a more integrated healthcare system.
+Graduates will meet all of the required competencies and subcompetencies.

 The committee on undergraduate medical education, composed of faculty and students, meets regularly to evaluate and modify the curriculum to keep pace with new knowledge and changes in healthcare delivery.